karlseguin/http.zig/readme.md

     // Interface address to bind to
     .address = "127.0.0.1",

-    // unix socket to listen on (mutually exlusive with host&port) .unix_path = null,
+    // unix socket to listen on (mutually exclusive with host&port) .unix_path = null,

     // configure the workers which are responsible for:
-    // 1 - accepting connetions
+    // 1 - accepting connections
     // 2 - reading and parsing requests
     // 3 - passing requests to the thread pool
     // 4 - writing response